Writing a will doesn’t have to be expensive or stressful. Find out how to do it quickly and cheaply and maybe even for free.

 It’s a fairly simple process of you being sent some forms, you fill them out and returning them.
 If there are any problems, they will usually give you a ring to confirm details.
 Some firms will allow you to complete the form-filling online.

 A local solicitor will usually draft up a will for you.
 They may charge more, but you can sit down with them and discuss any needs or problems face-to-face.

 There are plenty of online companies that offer will-writing kits.
 They aren’t expensive (usually within the region of £100-£200), but they are generally not as efficient when dealing with any queries you might have.

 Free Wills Month

-Every year, March and October is known as Free Wills Month.
+Every year, March and October are known as Free Wills Month.
 If you’re aged 55+, then you qualify for a free solicitor-drafted will.

 All you need to do is visit the Free Wills Month website and complete a form.
 You will then be given the nearest solicitors to you who are participating in the scheme.
 Again, this is for this simpler wills, so if yours is complex, you may be asked to pay a contribution.